West Norwood

 West Norwood is a largely residential area of south London within the London Borough of Lambeth, located 5.4 miles (8.7 km) south south-east of Charing Cross.
 The centre of West Norwood sits in a bowl surrounded by hillsides on its east, west and south sides.
 From many parts of the area, distant views can be seen, of places such as the City of London, Canary Wharf and Crystal Palace.

-West Norwood includes some or all of three Wards of the London Borough of Lambeth – Gipsy Hill, Knights Hill and Thurlow Park.
-Each of these wards is represented on Lambeth Council by three councillors.
+West Norwood includes some or all of three wards of the London Borough of Lambeth – Gipsy Hill, Knights Hill and West Dulwich.
+On Lambeth Council, Gipsy Hill and West Dulwich are represented by two councillors each, whilst Knights Hill is represented by three councillors.